Using the right pre-treatment for wastewater compliance

 All businesses that discharge wastewater are required to have a trade waste permit issued by their local water authority.
 The permit specifies pre-treatment conditions, which may include the use of grease interceptors or oil separators.
 These permits also set specific limits for wastewater contaminants.

-Pre-treatment solutions must be implemented before wastewater is accepted from the business into the trade waste sewer network.
+Pre-treatment solutions must be implemented before wastewater is accepted from the business into the trade waste sewage system.
 Contact your local water authority before discharging wastewater for more information.

 Oil separators from Cleanawater